Hernia Repair (Adult)

 5. Sexual activity may be resumed when you feel ready, which may not be for 2 to 3 weeks.

 6. Do not drive for 1 week after surgery.
-Do not drive if you are taking narcotic pain pills or are unable to sit with comfort for lengthy periods.
+Do not drive if you are taking narcotic pain pills or if you have trouble sitting for long.

 - Watch for any new bulge at your wound site.